Roth Conversions

 Estate Planning

 Roth IRAs are ideal to leave to heirs.
-Since Roth IRAs may no longer be stretched, they need to be distributed to non-spousal heirs by December 31st, the 10th year after the IRA owner’s death.
+Since Roth IRAs may no longer be stretched, they must be distributed to non-spousal heirs by December 31st, the 10th year after the IRA owner’s death.
 The distributions are tax-free, and there are no RMDs on Roth IRAs or inherited Roth IRAs.
-There are RMDs on Roth 401k balances, however, so those need to be transferred to Roth IRAs to avoid RMDs.
+However, there are RMDs on Roth 401k balances, so those need to be transferred to Roth IRAs to avoid RMDs.

 MAGI